BayBreezy/ui-thing-cli/README.md

 npx ui-thing@latest shortcuts
 ```

-This command will add the `defineShortcuts` & `useShortcuts` composables to your project.
+This command will add the `shortcuts` composable to your project.